csun28/Median-Household-Income-By-County-Dashboard/README.md

 ### Data Source
 Median household income data was taken from the US Census Bureau's American Community Survey (ACS).
 An API, along with the packages `tidycensus` and `censusapi` were used to pull data from ACS.
 Users can select to view data from the 5 year ACS or the 1 year ACS.
 Users are given the option to view either the 2009-2013 5 year ACS data or the 2014-2018 5 year ACS data.
 For the 1 year ACS data, data from 2014 through to 2022 are avaliable for visulization.

-Additionally, shapefiles are pulled from the UC Census, and correspond to the year of the selected ACS data.
+Additionally, shapefiles are pulled from the UC Census, and correspond to the year of the selected median household income data.

 ### Application Deployment
 The application can be runned locally using the `RShiny` package or be published onto a web-based platform.
 Please note that this application cannot be published on the free version of shinyapps.oi because the shapefiles are too big.